Azure/cortana-intelligence-population-health-management/Azure Data Lake/README.md

 # Population Health Management for Healthcare - A Cortana Intelligence Solution
-## Live Population Health Report with length of stay predictions.
+## Live Population Health Report with Length of Stay predictions

 ### ***What is Population Health Management***